-School Nurse

-- The school nurse is based at Princess Beatrice House and visits the school sites as required. - The school nurse will see any students who present as ill or injured whilst she is on duty.
+- School Nurse - The school nurse is based at Princess Beatrice House and visits the school sites as required. - The school nurse will see any students who present as ill or injured whilst she is on duty.
 An assessment will be carried out and any appropriate medical care will be arranged. - In accordance with the nurse's professional obligations, medical information about our students will remain confidential unless there is a safeguarding concern; refer to the Safeguarding Policy.
-Should ongoing medical care be required the nurse may share information with members of boarding staff, ideally with the consent of the student. - In providing medical care the nurse will assess students' Gillick Competency in order to balance students' rights with our responsibility to keep them safe.
+Should ongoing medical care be required the nurse may share information with members of boarding staff, ideally with the consent of the student.

+- In providing medical care the nurse will assess students' Gillick Competency in order to balance students' rights with our responsibility to keep them safe.
 The nurse will use the Gillick Competency assessment to determine students' capacity to consent to treatment or to self-administer medication. - Where a student has an ongoing medical issue, the nurse will create a medical care plan and this will be shared with relevant staff.
-The nurse may liaise with parents / guardians in the creation of this.

-First Aid

-- Any accidents or injuries should be reported to a member of staff at the earliest opportunity.
+The nurse may liaise with parents / guardians in the creation of this. - First Aid - Any accidents or injuries should be reported to a member of staff at the earliest opportunity.
 There will always be a minimum of one trained first aider on duty.
 A first aider will assess any injuries and give treatment where applicable.
-In an emergency duty staff will call for an ambulance - Where further urgent medical care is required the student will be accompanied by a member of staff to the Accident and Emergency Department of Chelsea and Westminster Hospital
+In an emergency duty staff will call for an ambulance. - Where further urgent medical care is required the student will be accompanied by a member of staff to the Accident and Emergency Department of Chelsea and Westminster Hospital.. - Monitoring & Reporting - If a student becomes unwell this should be reported to a member of boarding staff as soon as possible.

-Boarding Handbook, PS/07/23 Last reviewed: July 2023 (PS) Next review: June 2024

-Monitoring & Reporting

-- If a student becomes unwell this should be reported to a member of boarding staff as soon as possible.
 Students must report sickness directly to a member of staff and not via parents or guardians as this can lead to delays in treatment. - Any absence from school due to illness must be authorised by the nurse.
-If students choose to miss school without authorisation this may be considered an unauthorised absence - The nurse will keep records of any medical treatment received by students and monitor ongoing cases in conjunction with the boarding staff.
-Medical records are maintained via Reach.
+If students choose to miss school without authorisation this may be considered an unauthorised absence. - The nurse will keep records of any medical treatment received by students and monitor ongoing cases in conjunction with the boarding staff.
+Medical records are maintained via Reach. - Medication - Prescription Medication - Students who have medication prescribed to them by a medical professional should bring that medication with them to the boarding house, and it must be declared prior to or on arrival.
+If the prescription is not in English it must be accompanied by an accredited translation. - If the medication is not licenced in the UK the nurse or boarding staff will arrange a doctor's appointment get an equivalent medication.

-Medication

-• Prescription Medication